 My brother Weldon Angelos, who was on his way to becoming a successful musician--writing and producing songs with artists such as Snoop Dogg and other acclaimed musicians--has been in federal prison for over 12 years.
-He faces 45 more years in prison.
-All because he sold small amounts of marijuana and possessed – only possessed, didn't use – guns at the same time!
+He faces 43 more years.
+All because he sold small amounts of marijuana and possessed--only possessed, didn't use--a gun at the same time!
 Even the judge who sentenced Weldon disagreed with the mandatory sentence of 55 years.

 The father of two young boys and a daughter, Weldon had never before been in trouble with the law.
-He was convicted when he was 24 years old of selling small amounts of marijuana to a federal law enforcement informant three times.
-The informant, who was a childhood acquaintance of Weldon, testified that a gun was present (never displayed or used) during two of the pot deals, which were friendly encounters in a store parking lot.
+He was convicted when he was 24 years old of selling small amounts of marijuana to a confidential informant three times.
+The informant, who was a childhood acquaintance of Weldon, testified that a gun was present (never brandished or used) during two of the pot deals, which were friendly encounters in a store parking lot.

-When police officers presented a warrant for Weldon's arrest, he consented to a search of his apartment, where officers found some marijuana and three guns, one in a locked brief case and the other two in a locked safe.
+When the police officers presented a warrant for Weldon's arrest, he consented to a search of his home, where officers found some marijuana and three guns, one in a locked brief case and the other two in a locked safe.

 The conservative federal judge Paul Cassell, appointed by President George W. Bush, sentenced Weldon to one day in prison on the marijuana charges.
-But, to the judge's dismay, he had to sentence Weldon to 55 years in prison because Weldon possessed the guns during a drug offense, which was mandatory under federal law, even though Weldon had never before been convicted of a crime.
+But, to the judge's dismay, he had to sentence Weldon to 55 years in prison because Weldon possessed a gun during a drug offense, which was mandatory under federal law, even though Weldon had never before been convicted of a crime.